Television Centre, London: News studios

 These studios were located in Stage 5 & Stage 6, commonly known as the BBC News Centre.
 BBC News moved out of Stage 6 in 2013 to the new BBC News Centre at New Broadcasting House in Central London.
 After redevelopment, Stage 6 became the new home to the commercial arm of the BBC, BBC Studios.

 There was no N7, to avoid confusion with TC7, which housed 'big' news programmes such as BBC Breakfast, Working Lunch, and Newsnight.

 Infrastructure

-In February 1996, the electricity and heating were transferred to a European Gas Turbines (EGT) 4.9MWe Typhoon gas turbine combined heating, power and cooling unit.
-It included a 6MW Thermax air conditioning (cooling) vapour absorption machine (VAM).
-The £6m HVAC system reduced energy costs by 35%, and paid for itself within three years.
+In February 1996, the electricity and heating were transferred to a European Gas Turbines (EGT) 4.9 MWe Typhoon gas turbine combined heating, power and cooling unit.
+It included a 6 MW Thermax air conditioning (cooling) vapour absorption machine (VAM).
+The £6 million HVAC system reduced energy costs by 35%, and paid for itself within three years.
 A second turbine was added, without a second chimney.
 However, in 2008 the BBC admitted that the energy system was being used for emergency purposes only as it had become cost-ineffective to use full-time.
 Excess electricity produced at night has not been returned to the National Grid, as originally planned.
 In November 2003, the turbine's chimneys caught fire, bringing TV output to a halt.
 After the fire the turbines were no longer used regularly.